MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ## Step 3: Install and configure the Guides solution<a name="configure"></a>

 In the Guides PC application, you can upload your own 3D files, as well as videos and 2D images.
 Many of these files will be larger than 5 MB, so you need to change the maximum file size for files that are uploaded.
-To to this, you'll change the setting for the email attachment size to 128 MB (131072 KB).
+To do this, you'll change the setting for the email attachment size to 128 MB (131072 KB).

 1. Go to the [Dynamics 365 Administration Center](https://port.crm.dynamics.com/G/Instances/InstancePicker.aspx) and sign in with the user credentials you created when you signed up for the Guides trial.